-HumanN claims that 1 teaspoon (5 grams) of SuperBeets contains the same amount of nitric oxide as three whole beets, though a quantifiable measurement of nitric oxide is not provided.
+HumanN claims that 1 teaspoon (5 grams) of SuperBeets contains the same amount of nitric oxide as three whole beets, though a quantifiable measurement of nitric oxide isn’t provided.

-In addition to nitric oxide, one teaspoon (5 grams) of SuperBeets has:
+In addition to nitric oxide, 1 teaspoon (5 grams) of SuperBeets has: